 Internal and exterior designs with specifiable options such as vents, panic bars, access control, thermal insulation and electric/manual operation.
 Powder coating finshes available in a wide range of colours.

 Selected doors in the steel door range have been tested to BS476 Part 20 & 22, BS EN 1634 for fire safety.

 Suitable for industrial, commerical and public sector.

 A versatile general purpose steel door offering a medium level of security.
-Manufactured from zinc protected steel sheets, with a choice of infill and finishes, including powder coating.
+Manufactured from Magnelis steel sheets, with a choice of infill and finishes, including powder coating.
 Choose from a manual or electrical operation.
-Available in standard or double openings at recommended maximum heights of up to 2900mm.
+Available in single or double leaf openings to a maximum height of 2900 mm.

 Pedestrian fire resisting steel doorset that prevents the spread of fire whilst providing high security.
 Bespoke manufactured, it can be specified with a range of fire Integrity (E) from 60 to 240 minutes.
 Fully optimisable with factory-fitted range of vision panels, hardware, finishes and ironmongery.
-Compliant to fire regulations BS 476 Part 20 & 22, BS EN 1634 and CERTIFIRE.
+Compliant to fire regulations BS EN 16034, CERTIFIRE & FIRAS INSTALLATION CERTIFIED

 Designed to allow for gas and air flow, the AD30 is a manually-operated louvered steel door that delivers a medium level of security.